camiloumanadajud/FtaCoder/ReadMe.md

 It follows the following syntax. '[]' indicates optional arguments.
 AnalizeSingleFta(TOPIC , FTA NUMBER, LIST OF KEYWORDS, OUTPUT FOLDER, [LIST OF KEYWORDS FOR COOPERATION CHAPTERS])

-2. AnaalizeAllFtas to analyze all the FTAs.
+2. AnalizeAllFtas to analyze all the FTAs.

 It follows the following syntax. '[]' indicates optional arguments.
 AnalizeAllFtas(TOPIC, LIST OF KEYWORDS, OUTPUT FOLDER, [LIST OF KEYWORDS FOR COOPERATION CHAPTERS])